 - If your home is properly prepared, stay where you are and you should be safe.

 - People in wheelchairs should move to the center of the room, away from falling objects, and cover their head with their arms.

 - For people with canes or walkers, sit on the floor and cover your head.

 If you’re a senior or someone with limited mobility, consider a Philips Lifeline subscription.
 Philips Lifeline is the number one medical alert device in the country.
 During an emergency, with Lifeline you will be able to call for help immediately, even if your cellphone doesn’t work or you become trapped.

-Midnight Sun Home Care is always here to help.
+Midnight Sun Home Care is always here to help and provide Anchorage AK care for seniors.
 We can help you prepare your home and subscribe you or your loved ones to life-saving services.
 Please give us a call today (907) 677-7890.